 History of Tripura

 In Sanskrit, Tripura means 'three cities'.
 Paleolithic tools that are made from fossil wood are found in Khowai and Haora valleys.
 The state is mentioned in all the Indian epics like the Mahabharata, the Puranas, and the Edicts of Ashoka.
 Kirat Desh is the old name of Tripura.
 But, it is not clear whether Kirat Desh is coterminous with modern Tripura.
 The entire region of this state was ruled by Twipra kingdom for many centuries.
 As years passed by, the boundaries of the kingdom have changed.
-The state is house to various royal palaces and temples that attract tourists and vacationers across the world.
+The state is house to various royal palaces as well as temples that attract tourists and vacationers from across the world.
 Agartala, the capital city, is a popular sight-seeing location.

 Tripura became the princely state at the time of British rule in India.
 Udaipur that was located in the southern part of this state was the capital of Twipra Kingdom.
-Bir Chandra Manikya modeled and displayed the administration on the British India pattern.
+Bir Chandra Manikya modelled and displayed the administration on the British India pattern.
 He also enacted reforms that include the formation of the Municipal Corporation of Agartala.
 After India gained independence in the year 1947, the Tippera district became a part of East Pakistan.
 The Tripura Merger Agreement was signed by the Maharani Regent in the year 1949.
 In the year 1956, the state became a union territory.
 An elected ministry was set up in the year 1963.
 More...

 Climate and Geography

 The isolated hillocks that are scattered throughout this state are called tillas.
-On the other hand, the narrow alluvial valleys that are located in the western side are known as lungas.
+On the other hand, the narrow alluvial valleys that are located on the western side are known as lungas.
 There are various rivers that originate from the hillocks and flow in Bangladesh.
-The Dhalai, Khowai, Juri, Longai and Manu flow to the northern side, Feni and Muhuri in the south-west side and the Gumti in the western side.
+The Dhalai, Khowai, Juri, Longai and Manu flow to the northern side, Feni and Muhuri in the southwest side and the Gumti in the western side.
 The winter season is from December to February, monsoon season from May to September, summer or pre-monsoon season from March to April, post-monsoon season from October to November.
 At the time of the monsoon season, the state witnesses frequent floods due to heavy rains.
 More...

 Government and Politics

-The schools in this state are controlled by private organizations and the state government that includes religious institutions.
-The medium of instruction in most of the schools is done mainly in Bengali or English.
+The schools in this state are controlled by private organisations and the state government that includes religious institutions.
+The medium of instruction in most of the schools is Bengali or English.
 On the other hand, various regional languages are also used like Kokborok.
 The schools in this state are mainly affiliated to CBSE, NIOS, TBSE and CISCE.
-If a student completes the secondary education, then he/she normally enrolls in higher secondary school or junior college for 2 years.
-The schools and colleges are affiliated to central boards or the Secondary Education Board of Tripura.
-A lot of students mainly select the 3 streams that include science, commerce and liberal arts.
+The schools use new educational techniques and tools to provide modern education.
+There is a private university and a central university in the state.
+In addition, there are general colleges and also colleges for engineering, medical, law, art and music.
+There are also a few polytechnic colleges.

-Secondary sector that includes manufacturing and industrial sector contributed 22.95% to the GDP of this state.
-As per the Economic Census that was conducted in 2005, maximum workers were involved in the retail sector after agriculture.
-It was followed by the manufacturing sector, public administration and education.
+The primary sector of the state consists of mining, forestry and agriculture.
+Secondary sector that includes manufacturing and industrial sector contributes a higher percentage to the GDP of this state.
+Maximum workers in the state are involved in the retail sector after agriculture.
+It is followed by the manufacturing sector, public administration and education.
 In this state, a lot of people are dependent on allied activities and agriculture.
-Due to the forest cover and hilly terrain, only 27% of land is vacant for the cultivation.
-The main crop of this state is rice.
+Rice is the main crop of Tripura.
 The other crops that are cultivated in this state are jute, pulses, Mesta, sugarcane and potato.
 The main horticultural products are pineapple and jackfruit.
 More...

-Art and Culture of Tripura
+Society and Culture of Tripura

-The main languages that are widely spoken in this northeastern state are Kokborok and Bengali.
+The main languages that are widely spoken in this Northeastern state are Kokborok and Bengali.
 In addition, various minority languages are also spoken in this state.
 English is also used for official purpose.
 The widely spoken language is Bengali as the state has a large number of Bengali population.
 On the other hand, the language of Kokborok is quite prominent among the tribal population.
 Sabrum and Chakra are the main Bengali languages that are spoken by the tribal population.
 A number of individuals also speak Rankhal and Halam.
 It is a language that originates from the Halam language.

-Last Updated on : 15/07/2013
+Last Updated on : February 7, 2017